Kushagra2008/Calculator/README.md

-#Calculator
+Glass Morphism Calculator
 ---------
-A SLEEK CALCULATOR WITH A STUNNINGLY BEAUTIFUL LOOK THAT CAN PERFORM ALL BASIC OPERATIONS !!
+A Sleek Calculator With A Stunningly Beautiful Look That Can Perform All Basic Operations !!

 TRY IT OUT: https://kushagra2008.github.io/Calculator/